-In January 2022, Shaun was appointed an Accredited Legal Representative by the Law Society, a qualification which allows him to act for incapacitous clients directly in the Court of Protection without a litigation friend.
+Shaun acts in complex Court of Protection welfare cases, and is regularly instructed by the Official Solicitor, as well as by professional advocates.
+Shaun has been appointed as an Accredited Legal Representative by the Law Society, a qualification which allows him to act for incapacitous clients directly in the Court of Protection without a litigation friend.

 Notable cases

-- Persuading a local authority to deviate from its policy and fund a care leaver’s application for British citizenship, which he considered vital to his sense of identity and security
+- Persuading a local authority to depart from its usual policy and fund a care leaver’s application for British citizenship, which he considered vital to his sense of identity and security.

 - Achieving a significant damages settlement in respect of a client who had been unlawfully deprived of his liberty when a child in his home as a result of a disproportionate care plan put in place for him by his local authority, who should have applied to the Court for authorisation at the time it formulated the care plan.
-The Court found that the client’s Article 5 and Article 8 ECHR rights had been breached, and ordered the local authority to prepare lawful community care assessments and care plans for the client
+The Court found that the client’s Article 5 and Article 8 rights as protected by the European Convention on Human Rights had been breached, and ordered the local authority to prepare lawful community care assessments and care plans for the client.

 Recommendations